Latest on Acadiana’s Severe Threat for Saturday Morning

 A potent system will be impacting the deep south this coming Friday and Saturday, which could lead to a multi-day severe event across many states.

 The highest threat for impacts to Acadiana are expected to be felt on Saturday morning.
-Most global models, the Euro is shown below, showcase a powerful line of storms moving into western parts of state at approximately 5:00am Saturday morning.
-This is an early approximation from the models with the severe threat ending around the noon hour for Acadiana as the line marches east towards Mississippi.
+Most models, the NAM-Nest is shown below, showcase a powerful line of storms moving into western parts of state at approximately 3:00 am Saturday morning.
+The main line reaches Lafayette around 6:00 am- 8:00 am.
+This is an approximation from the models with the severe threat ending around late-morning for Acadiana as the line marches east towards Mississippi.

 All modes of severe weather look possible, if not likely, for our area.
-Damaging winds is the primary threat but strong, long lived tornadoes are a possibility too.
-I think that threat will remain north and east of Acadiana but the dynamics will be close to southern Louisiana.
+Damaging winds are the primary threat but strong, long lived tornadoes are a possibility, too.
+We think that threat will remain north and east of Acadiana, but the dynamics will be close to southern Louisiana.
 The significant tornado model is shown below, which displays a greater threat across northern Louisiana, southern Arkansas, and Mississippi for these stronger tornadoes.
 Also, below is a look at the instability for Saturday which is on the low to medium side but this is only one component in severe weather forecasting.
+There will be enough instability for severe weather, and wind shear will be high, so that may increase the tornado threat.

-The Storm Prediction Center is already issuing outlooks for Friday and Saturday, which is rare this far out from a severe event.
+The Storm Prediction Center is issuing outlooks for Friday and Saturday.
 Impacts are expected from Texas all the way to Alabama from this system.
-In the coming days, make sure to pay attention to the SPC outlooks and we will continue to monitor the impacts and timing for Acadiana as we get closer to Saturday.
+Their “Enhanced Risk” category is placed across all of Acadiana and the entire state of Louisiana.
+This is considered a medium to high threat for severe weather in the outlined area.
+A “Moderate Risk” is now in place for northwestern Louisiana.
+Timing and impacts are still being adjusted as we get closer to Saturday as the confidence grows for timing and impacts.

 Now is the time to download the KLFY Weather App.
 It is the most advanced weather app you can have on your phone.